 Favorite quote from the author:

 Yup, it’s about time we complete some more trilogies!
-The Thank You Economy is Gary’s second bestselling book, and even though it’s done the worst of all three (excluding his new book, #AskGaryVee, which just launched), it’s his personal favorite.
+The Thank You Economy is Gary’s second bestselling book, and even though it’s done the worst of all four (his latest book, #AskGaryVee, did extremely well), it’s his personal favorite.